All Products

 • When the client sends a DNS query request through the SDK or HTTP API, include the corresponding custom resolution parameters.

-• When the HTTPDNS server receives the request, it returns a resolution result based on the preset matching rules.
+• When the HTTPDNS server receives the request, it returns a resolution result that matches the preset rules and meets your business requirements.

-For detailed configuration steps, see Configure rule-based custom resolution
+For configuration details, see Configure rule-based custom resolution.

 The following figure shows the resolution flow for a rule-based policy.